Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema coverage is 100%, so baseline is 3.
-Description does not add any extra meaning to parameters beyond what schema already provides.
+The description does not add any parameter-specific guidance, but the schema descriptions are clear and self-explanatory.
+Description does not need to repeat schema details.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.